edreamleo/make-stub-files/README.md

         from typing import TypeVar, Iterable, Tuple
         T = TypeVar('T', int, float, complex)

-#### Patterns used in [xxx Patterns] sections.

-The remaining configuration sections specify patterns that associate annotations with argument lists or return values.
-All patterns have the form:

-    find-string: replacement-string

-Colons are not allowed in the find-string.
-This is a limitation of .ini files.

-There are two kinds of patterns: regex patterns and balanced patterns.
-**Balanced patterns** contain either `(*)`, `[*]`, or `{*}` in the find-string.
-Unlike regular expressions, balanced patterns match only balanced brackets.

-For example:

-    str(*): str

-Balanced patterns such as:

-    [*]: List[*]

-work as expected.
-The script replaces the `*` in replacement-strings with whatever matched `*` in the find-string.

-A pattern is a **regex pattern** if and only if it is *not* a balanced pattern.
-The find-string is a python regular expression.
-At present, the replacement-string is a *plain* string.
-That is, \1, \2, etc. are not expanded in the replacement-string.
-It could be done, but at present it does not seem necessary.

-**Note**: Regex and balanced patterns may appear in any section.
-However, balanced patterns will never match argument names.

-The script matches patterns in the order they appear in each section.
-As a special case, the script matches the .* pattern (a regex pattern) last, regardless of its position in each section.

-**Note**: The script adds \b to the start and end of regex find-strings, but *only* for find-strings composed solely of alphanumeric characters and underscores.
-This is an important convenience, but conceivably it could cause problems in some cases.

-**Note**: Preceed patterns starting with `[` by `\\` (two back slashes) so that the configParser does not think that the `[` starts a section name.

 #### [Def Name Patterns]

 The script matches the find-strings in this section against names of